vishal814/task/README.md

 ##  Prerequisites

-Make sure you have [Node.js](https://nodejs.org/en/) installed using [npm]
+Make sure you have [Node.js](https://nodejs.org/en/) installed if not go to this link [https://nodejs.org/en/download]

 Clone the repository and install dependencies: git clone <https://github.com/vishal814/task>
 ```bash
 npm install
 ```
-Create a .env file by running the following command.
-And add the value into .env And add the following variables to .env:
+Create a .env file and add the following variables to .env:

 PORT=8080